RamunasSavanevskis/castep-docs-clone/docs/tutorials/Bonding_and_Charge/Hirshfeld.md

     It is recommended you go through the [previous (Mulliken) tutorial](mulliken_population.md) as the steps are very similar

-## Diamond structures
+## Si and GaAs

-We will compare 4 different diamond structures - Si, diamond (carbon-diamond) and GaAs - the same as before.
+We will compare Si and GaAs

 For Si, we will use the same `cell` file